Aulorhynchus: Description

 This species grows to 18 cm in total length.
 It physically resembles the sticklebacks, but has a thinner, longer body, with 24 to 27 small spines in front of the dorsal fin.

 Biology

 Aulorhynchus also possess a slender snout, hence the common name.
 Like the sticklebacks, it feeds on small invertebrates and fish larvae.

 Also, like sticklebacks, it produces a sticky secretion from its kidneys when breeding.
 Whereas sticklebacks use this secretion to bind plant matter together to create a nest, the tube-snout simply attaches its eggs to a substrate.
 Aulorhynchus attaches its eggs to kelp, notably Macrocystis pyrifera.

 Spawning occurs throughout the year, and males guard nest sites by actively defending them from predators.
 The nests are found at depths of 10–20 m and have been recorded up to 38 m.

-The tubesnout feeds on small planktonic crustaceans, including [amphipod]s, mysids, and crab larvae.
+The tubesnout feeds on small planktonic crustaceans, including amphipods, mysids, and crab larvae.

 This species finds use as a denizen in public aquariums.